 The National Election Office Logo

-In elections where voting takes place at diplomatic missions, including the by-elections for members of the National Assembly, Act XXXVI of 2013 on Electoral Procedure ensures that nominating organizations that field candidates, as well as independent candidates, can appoint a maximum of two observers per diplomatic mission to monitor the work of the diplomatic mission election office and the conduct of voting at the diplomatic mission.
-Nominating organizations fielding a joint candidate are jointly entitled to appoint a maximum of two observers.
+In elections where voting takes place at foreign representations, including the by-elections for members of the National Assembly, Act XXXVI of 2013 on Electoral Procedure ensures that nominating organizations that nominate candidates, as well as independent candidates, can appoint a maximum of two observers per foreign representation to monitor the work of the foreign representation election office and the conduct of voting at the foreign representation.
+Nominating organizations nominating a joint candidate are jointly entitled to appoint a maximum of two observers.

-Only a voter registered in the central voter registry can be a diplomatic mission observer.
+Only a voter registered in the central electoral register can be a foreign representation observer.

 The notification must contain the following information: